v8/v8.dev/src/docs/merge-patch.md

 ## Patching a version used on Canary/Dev

 In case you need to patch a Canary/Dev version (which should not happen often), follow these instructions.
-Google please check out the [internal site](http://g3doc/company/teams/v8/patching_a_version) before crearting the CL
+Googlers: please check out the [internal site](http://g3doc/company/teams/v8/patching_a_version) before creating the CL.

 ### Step 1: Merge to roll branch